-Disgruntled Chef restaurant review - Singapore, Singapore
+Disgruntled Chef restaurant - Singapore, Singapore

 It was only a matter of time before Daniel Sia parlayed the success of his Dempsey Road restaurant Disgruntled Chef into a second outlet.